Return to top

 5 from 5 votes

-Chocolate Orange Cake
+Chocolate Orange Cake With Chocolate Frosting

-This chocolate orange cake boasts a deeply rich and moist chocolate cake topped with a dark chocolate orange ganache!
+This healthy chocolate orange cake boasts a deeply rich and moist chocolate cake topped with a dark chocolate orange ganache!
 It's a chocolate lover's dream.
 It's easy to make with a vegan and gluten-free option.

 Prep Time30 minutes